MarkFChavez/mrkjlchvz.github.io/thehustledaily.md

 - Playing with Elixir and Phoenix development
 - Learning mobile app development with React Native

+As of Sept 6, 2017:

+- Learning Redux Integration with React Native
+- Learning more about Javascript in general
+- Almost done with the *React Native* course

 ### Goals

 My goal is to be efficient in both *Elixir* and *Javascript* by the end of year.
 I